Prepare to teach STEM disciplines in grades 8-12 with a Master of Arts in Teaching (MAT).

 Why You Should Enroll

-It is the most compact program of its type in Kentucky.
+The full-time MAT program is the most compact program of its type in Kentucky.
 In the Master of Arts in Teaching program at the UK College of Education, you will have unique opportunities for industry job-shadowing, university research or informal STEM teaching experiences that many other programs do not offer.
 You will have access to both urban and rural schools in which to complete your required field experiences.
-Further, you will have the opportunity to choose a one-year program or complete your degree in two years, depending on your unique career and personal needs.
+Further, you will have the opportunity to choose a one-year program, complete your degree in two years, or complete your degree through an Option 6 program, depending on your unique career and personal needs.

 What career opportunities does this program offer me?